ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_overview.md

 The following licenses are included in your instance.

-* VMware vSphere Enterprise Plus 6.5u3 or 6.7u3
+* VMware vSphere Enterprise Plus 6.7u3
 * VMware vCenter Server 6.5
 * VMware NSX Service Providers Edition (Advanced or Enterprise) 6.4
 * VMware vSAN (Advanced or Enterprise) 6.6